cefolger/needsmoredojo/README.md

 And you reference your packages absolutely as "package/subfolder/module" Then set your source directory to "Source/JavaScript"

+*Relative paths vs absolute paths*: When using the "Add new import" feature to import project modules, you will get both absolute and relative path syntax.
+If you want the relative path option to appear as the first item, check the "Prefer relative paths" checkbox.

 Finally, you can use the auto-detection features to get suggestions on your source locations.
 For the dojo sources, it will scan for "dojo.js."
 For your project, it will scan for JavaScript files that have dojo modules and give you a list of possible choices.

+Hit "apply" to make sure your settings are saved.

 ##### Functionality

 The plugin adds the following options under the Code menu:
 - **Organize AMD Imports**: Sorts imports alphabetically, removes duplicates, and normalizes quotes
 - **Add new AMD Import**: pops up a dialog.
-Type in the name of a dojo module OR the full path of your module.
+Type in the name of a dojo module.
 A second dialog will popup giving a list of suggestions.
 The module will then be inserted in the define argument list and corresponding function parameter.
 For example:
     - Press Ctrl+Shift+O, 2
     - Enter 'BorderContainer', press enter